Backchannel vs Meetily

 Free vs open-core

 Both cores are MIT.
-Meetily's roadmap routes its best upcoming features (diarization, enhanced accuracy, templates, team deployment) toward a $10/user/mo Pro tier.
+Meetily has routed its best features -- diarization, chat with meetings, self-hosted deployment, enhanced accuracy, templates, advanced exports -- into a $10/user/mo Pro tier.
 Backchannel has no Pro tier to route anything to: diarization, agents, exports, and multi-user deployment are all in the public repo.

 Maturity and community

 Meetily wins, clearly.
-21.6k+ stars, hundreds of thousands of downloads, polished releases, and an active content presence.
+26.4k stars, hundreds of thousands of downloads, polished releases, and an active content presence.
+One neutral observation for anyone betting on the open core: development of the MIT Community Edition has been quiet since v0.4.0 on 2026-06-05, while the commercial Pro line has continued shipping.
 Backchannel is younger and smaller; what it offers is capability that is not in Meetily's free edition at all.
 Weigh community support against shipped features according to your own risk tolerance.

 Who should use which